fbargaglistoffi/BCF-IV/README.md

 The _bcf_iv_ function returns the discovered sub-population, the conditional complier average treatment effect (CCACE), the p-value for this effect, the p-value for a weak-instrument test, the adjusted p-value, the proportion of compliers, the conditional intention-to-treat effect (CITT) and the proportion of compliers in the node.

-## BCF-ITT function
+## BCF-ITT

-The _BCF-ITT_ function discovers the heterogeneity in the intention-to-treat (ITT) and then estimates the effect both for the conditional ITT and the conditional CACE for the discovered subgroups.
+The _bcf-itt_ function discovers the heterogeneity in the intention-to-treat (ITT) and then estimates the effect both for the conditional ITT and the conditional CACE for the discovered subgroups.
 The function takes as inputs:

 * <tt>`y`</tt>: the outcome variable;